nadiajokiman/game-rollingScreen-ios/README.md

 # game-rollingScreen-ios
-[PROJECT] Used iPhone ARKit to create a continuous rolling screen game, updated score, and obstacles
+[PROJECT] Used Apple SpriteKit to create a continuous rolling screen game, updated score, and obstacles